LaiMo2020/InhabitU/README.md

 - As a user I want to edit a habit, so I can adapt it to new circumstances in my life

-  InhabitU enables the user in the “my habits” overview with an option to edit existing habits
+  InhabitU enables the user in the “habits” overview with an option to edit existing habits

 - As a user I want to delete a habit, so I can get more time to spend on another habit or category

- InhabitU enables the user in the “my habits” overview with an option to delete existing habits
+ InhabitU enables the user in the “habits” overview with an option to delete existing habits

-Color theme
-In order to make it easy for users to keep track on the three categories and linked habits the application design is based on a color-coding system, supported by icons that visualize each category.
-The overall color theme of the menu is kept in a simple and calm background color, giving space to the three categories, which are the main content and focus point for the user:
-The heart category and all linked habits are designed in red, a warm color, which is commonly referred to love, and relationship related topics
-The body category and all linked habits are designed in blue, a colder and dynamic color, which inspires the user to physical activities and more movement
-The brain category and all linked habits are designed in green, a color that stays for growth and positivity.
-It inspires the user to stay focused, grow new lifestyles and be motiviated
-Wireframes

-Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.
-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-Features Left to Implement
+## Features
-Another feature idea

 Header– without being logged in
 The section “Home” in the header allows user that are not logged in to get information on a balanced lifestyle.
 To get started they can choose from options to “log in” or “register”
-“Log in” allows the user to log in to their profile by filling in their e-mail address and password.
+“Log in” allows the user to log in to their profile by filling in their username and password.
 Pushing “register account “ at the bottom of the log-in dialogue allows the user to reach the “register” dialogue “Register” allows the user to register a new account by filling in a user name, their e-mail address and define a password.

 Header– as a logged in user
 Home
-The “+” button allows the user to create a new habit
+The “+” button allows the user to create a new habit Icons referring to the three categories enable the user to switch between predefined habits in the three categories by clicking on the icons

-Profile
+Predefined habits in all three categories enable the user to add them to their listby…
-The profile enables the user to add a predefined habit to their list by choosing from one of the options in the categories The profile enables the user to add a new custom habit to their list by pushing the “+” button
+An edit dialogue for predefined habits enables the user to edit the habit before adding it to their list by customizing the fields in the dialogue

 Create a new habit
-The dialogue enables the user to create a custom habit by choosing categorie, filling in name, description and frequency and choosing if it is prioritized or not.
+The dialogue enables the user to create a custom habit by choosing categories, filling in name, description and start date and choosing if it is prioritized or not.
 The “add new habit” button enables the user to add the filled in habit to their list by pushing the button

-My habits
+Habits
-Provides an overview over all active habits added by the user The habit-boxes enable the user to get more information about them by pushing the arrow The habit-boxes enable the user to delete a habit by pushing “delete” The habit-boxes enable the user to edit an existing a habit by pushing “edit”
+Provides an overview over all active habits added by the user The habit-boxes enable the user to delete a habit by pushing “delete”.
+A pop-up asking if the user is sure to delete protects the user from deleting bye mistake.
+By pushing yes or no the user can confirm the deleting process.
+The habit-boxes enable the user to edit an existing a habit by pushing “edit”

 Log out